 Quality and Durability

-Modular buildings can serve as a temporary or permanent space.
-If you need a portable building, a temporary modular office building can later be taken apart, transported, and reassembled at a different location.
+Prefabricated buildings can serve as a temporary or permanent space.
+If you need a portable building, a temporary factory built building can later be taken apart, transported, and reassembled at a different location.
 This can prove to be a sound investment since you only have to pay the initial construction cost once.
 Additionally, the construction of a module building does not have to stop due to bad weather.
 Working inside a factory setting as opposed to the outdoors allows projects to stay on schedule and budget.

 Tax Benefit and Depreciation

-Modular buildings have a more favorable depreciation schedule which can lead to tax savings.
-While traditional building costs are generally amortized over 35 years, modular office buildings can be on an accelerated depreciation schedule of 7 to12 years.
+Factory built buildings have a more favorable depreciation schedule which can lead to tax savings.
+While traditional building costs are generally amortized over 35 years, factory built buildings can be on an accelerated depreciation schedule of 7 to12 years.
 Since you can depreciate your building faster, you can recuperate your cost sooner, therefore saving money.
 The tax benefit is particularly beneficial to schools during government and state funding season.